 During 1998, directors of the Company who are not also employees were paid a retainer (\$20,000 per annum) plus a \$1,000 fee for each Board meeting attended and a \$1,000 fee for each committee meeting attended, unless such meetings were conducted telephonically, in which case the fee was \$500 for each meeting.
 Non-employee directors of the Company are eligible to receive options to purchase shares of common stock under the Newell Co.
 1993 Stock Option Plan (the "1993 Option Plan").
+Each non-employee director receives an automatic grant of an option to purchase 5,000 shares of common stock at the time he or she is first elected as director of the Company and again on the fifth anniversary of the initial grant.
 All options are granted at the market value of the common stock on the date of the grant and become exercisable in annual cumulative installments of 20%, commencing one year from the date of grant, with full vesting occurring on the fifth anniversary of the date of grant.
 No options were granted to non-employee directors in 1998.